-Standard Description Effective Date Impact on Financial Statements ASU 2014-09 Revenue from For those contracts that are impacted, the guidance will require an January 1, 2018 using No impact on the Company's financial Contracts with Customers entity to recognize revenue upon the transfer of promised goods or the modified statements.
-(Topic 606) services to customers in an amount that reflects the consideration retrospective method to which the entity expects to be entitled, in exchange for those goods or services.
+Standard Description Effective Date Impact on Financial Statements from Contracts with For those contracts that are impacted, the guidance will require an entity to recognize revenue upon the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled, in exchange for those goods or services. using the modified retrospective method No impact on the Company's financial statements.